- Publications and resources

 There are two ways you can meet the general ELP standard.

-The second option is to attend an interview with an authorised person.
 In these circumstances, an authorised person is:

 - a CASA delegate